Police: Stillwater man crashed stolen car while drunk

 Police determined that the car was stolen from Albany.

-Troopers observed signs that Panamera was intoxicated.
+Troopers observed signs that Febres was intoxicated.
 He was taken to the Wilton police station, where he refused a breath test.

 Febres was charged with felony second-degree criminal possession of stolen property and misdemeanor driving while intoxicated.